huwg59/hw_slicekit_system/module_XA-SK-GPIO/README.rst

-The GPIO Slice Card provides a collection of features to sliceKIT including LEDs, buttons and A/D inputs.
+The GPIO sliceCARD provides a collection of features to sliceKIT including LEDs, buttons and A/D inputs.
 Combined with xSOFTip it allows simple input/output functions to be evaluated easily, and provides I/O expansion to connect your sliceKIT to other systems.
 The quick start guide will help you get up and running with sliceKIT in seconds.

 Features
 --------